 Since 2003 John has worked consistently on his painting trying to develop his own personal style.

-Recently his work which has, in the past been predominantly figurative, has started moving more towards the abstract.
+Recently his work (which in the past was predominantly figurative) has started to move more towards the abstract.

-Working on canvas, wooden board and paper John starts off in a figurative way but his work becomes more abstract as the painting progresses.
+John likes to work on canvas, wooden board and paper.
 When working on canvas or board he often builds up layers of paint then by sanding and scratching back he is able to bring the different layers of colour through.
 He gets his initial design from photos and sketches but only uses it to give the painting shape and form because his work reflects, more his feelings at any one time rather than a direct representation of the landscape or object.